Why Correcting Your Exams is the Key to Better Grades

 The most basic reason for testing is to figure out the information you know.
 When studying, you need to evaluate what information you know well so that you realize when you are ready to move past it.

 In almost all learning, complicated concepts are built upon each other.
 You cannot hope to be familiar with increasingly complex theories if you don’t understand the material that came before them.
-Knowing which information you clearly understand lets you move on to more complex concepts.
+Knowing which information you clearly understand lets you move on to more complicated concepts.
 This means you can cross off, putting any more heavy lifting into this one.

 Reviewing past exams allows you to assess what you do not know.